-The project owner (MOA) defines and manages the project
+The project owner defines and manages the project

-It has a role of principal, of decision-maker.
-It orders the project.
-It represents end-users and is responsible forfunctional and non-technicalexpression.
-The project owner, the entity that is responsible for the need, defines the project’s objective, its schedule and its budget.
+It’s the entity that defines the project’s objective, schedule and budget.
 Furthermore, the expected result of the project is the production of a product called a “work”.

-The AMOA can be internal to the company or external (consultant), when the decision-maker does not have the time nor the skills to carry out this work.
+It can be internal to the company or external (consultant), when the decision-maker does not have the time or skills to carry out this work.
 So, for example, when implementing an HR information system, the project owner will have to define the scope of the project, and the processes to be covered: recruitment, training, appraisal and talent management, etc. The project manager is responsible for managing the project throughout its life cycle.

-It plays this role during the various steering committees of the project.
-The project owner (or one of his representatives) is generally the chairman of the steering committee, in order to regularly monitor the progress of the project and to validate the different milestones (GO-NoGO) allowing to pass from one phase to the next.
+In particular, it plays this role during the various project steering committees.
+The project owner (or one of his representatives) generally chairs the steering committee, in order to regularly monitor the project’s progress and validate the various milestones (GO-NoGO) enabling the project to move from one phase to the next.

 Project management (MOE) carries out the technical aspects of the project

-The EMO is positioned downstream of the Owner, it ensures the construction, the coordination of the works and is responsible for their successful completion.
+The MOE is positioned downstream from the MOA, and is responsible for the construction and coordination of the work, as well as its successful completion.
 It implements the requirements expressed by the project owner.

 In practice, who writes the specifications?